litian2066/document/Spring Boot/3、Spring Boot StartApplication.md

         this.additionalProfiles = new HashSet();
         this.isCustomEnvironment = false;
         this.resourceLoader = resourceLoader;
+  			// Java 断言
         Assert.notNull(primarySources, "PrimarySources must not be null");
         this.primarySources = new LinkedHashSet(Arrays.asList(primarySources));
     		// 推断Web类型
         this.webApplicationType = WebApplicationType.deduceFromClasspath();
         // 初始化上下文
         this.setInitializers(
         this.getSpringFactoriesInstances(ApplicationContextInitializer.class));
         // 初始化监听器
         this.setListeners(this.getSpringFactoriesInstances(ApplicationListener.class));
         // 推断引导类
         this.mainApplicationClass = this.deduceMainApplicationClass();
     }
 ````